harmanen/demo-react-django/README.md

 # demo-react-django
 A demo/showcase web application for selected React components collected from various projects.
-See wiki for useful links.
+See wiki for additional information.

  **Instructions**